RaspAP/raspap-docs/docs/manual.md

 ```

 Now comes the fun part.
 For security reasons, the `www-data` user which `lighttpd` runs under is not allowed to start or stop daemons, or run commands like `ip link`,
-all of which we want RaspAP to do.
+all of which we want our app to do.
 So we will add the `www-data` user to sudoers, but with restrictions on what commands the user can run.
 Copy the sudoers rules to their destination:

 ```
 cd /var/www/html